top of page

 Table of Contents

-What is Depreciation as per the Income Tax Act?
+What is Depreciation as per Income Tax Act?

 According to the Income Tax Act, depreciation is the reduction in an asset's value brought on by use, deterioration, aging, or obsolescence.
 The Income Tax Act permits businesses to deduct their depreciation costs from their taxable income.
 Since depreciation is a non-cash expense, there is no cash withdrawal from the organisation.
 Rather, it symbolises the distribution of an asset's cost throughout its useful life.
 This allocation lowers the entity's taxable revenue and thus its tax obligation.